 *GPS tracks coordinates for playback on compatible software, but does not offer directions to programmable destinations.*

-- Red Flags: While the optics are impressive given the price point, that is where your investment stops—don’t expect many extras from this modest unit.
+- Red Flags: While the optics are impressive given the price point, that is where your investment stops—there isn’t many extras from this unit.
 Also, buyers need to be aware of knock-off models.
-Ensure you purchase the G1W from Amazon, a fulfillment by Amazon seller or a reputable retailer.
+Ensure you purchase the G1W from Amazon, a fulfilment by Amazon seller or a reputable retailer.

 NEXTBASE IN-CAR CAM 101 GO

 - Red Flags: This is the Nextbase family’s most budget-friendly option—so, don’t expect anything but video recording.
-The lower resolution and imaging quality disappoint during nighttime driving.
-Combine low resolution with a narrow 120° field of view, and we’re left a bit dissatisfied.
+The lower resolution and imaging quality isn’t the strongest during night-time driving.
+The low resolution combined with a narrow 120° field of view lets this camera down slightly.

 - Our Verdict: Buying the Brand